Hyperparameter Transfer Enables Consistent Gains of Matrix-Preconditioned Optimizers Across Scales: Compute-Efficiency Gains of Matrix-Preconditioned Optimizers

 \section{Compute-Efficiency Gains of Matrix-Preconditioned Optimizers}

-We now evaluate the compute-efficiency gains of Muon and Shampoo over AdamW in training up to $1.4$B parameters language models and quantify the impact of good hyperparameter transfer.
+We now evaluate the compute-efficiency gains of Muon, SOAP and Shampoo over AdamW in training up to $1.4$B-parameter language models and quantify the impact of good hyperparameter transfer.

 \paragraph{Experiment Setup.} We follow a similar setup to that in \citet{wen2025fantastic}.
 We use the Llama architecture, matching width and depth configurations in \citet{wen2025fantastic}, covering four model sizes ranging from 190M to 1.4B.
 The model specifications are provided in \Cref{tab:model_specs}.
 All models are trained on randomly shuffled FineWeb tokenized using the GPT-2 tokenizer.
 We use a context length of 1024 and batch size of 128 sequences.
 We extensively tune hyperparameters for each optimizer on the \emph{base} model, which has 32 layers, embedding dimension 512, and 190M parameters.
 We detail the optimizer definition and hyperparameter tuning in \Cref{app:fineweb_experiment}.
 As our batch size (0.12M tokens) is small compared to typical LLM training, we expect our findings to serve as a lower bound on matrix-preconditioned optimizers' speedup, considering they scale better with large batch sizes \citep{wen2025fantastic,zhang2019algorithmic,marek2025small}.
+We use a block size of 512 for SOAP and Shampoo to achieve good learning rate transfer under \mup.

-\paragraph{Muon and Shampoo Achieve Consistent Speedup.} \Cref{fig:scaling-exp} (left) shows the scaling trend for the three optimizers, following either our proposed scaling with \mup\ and $1/D$-scaled independent weight decay or constant learning rate and weight decay (SP).
+\paragraph{Muon, SOAP and Shampoo Achieve Consistent Speedup.} \Cref{fig:scaling-exp} (left) shows the scaling trend for the three optimizers, following either our proposed scaling with \mup\ and $1/D$-scaled independent weight decay or constant learning rate and weight decay (SP).
 We quantify the speedup of each approach with its compute multiplier, which measures the compute-efficiency gain over AdamW (with \mup\ and scaled weight decay) for achieving the same loss (details in \Cref{app:compute-multiplier}).
-Following \citet{liu2025muon}, we count the FLOPs in the forward and backward passes, not the optimizer transform, which prior works \citep{liu2025muon,vyas2024soap} argue can incur minimal runtime overhead with proper implementation. \Cref{fig:scaling-exp} (right) shows Muon and Shampoo achieve a stable speedup factor over AdamW of around $1.4\times$ and $1.3\times$, using our proposed scaling rule.
+Following \citet{liu2025muon}, we count the FLOPs in the forward and backward passes, not the optimizer transform, which prior works \citep{liu2025muon,vyas2024soap} argue can incur minimal runtime overhead with proper implementation. \Cref{fig:scaling-exp} (right) shows Muon, SOAP and Shampoo achieve a stable speedup factor over AdamW of around $1.4\times$, using our proposed scaling rule.
 By contrast, SP leads to rapidly diminishing speedup.